I7-Examples/Bronze/docs/source.txt

 Fresh breeze is a scene.
 Fresh breeze begins when fresh breeze has not happened and the thick door is open and the heavy door is open.
 Fresh breeze ends when the time since fresh breeze began is 2 minutes.

 When fresh breeze begins: if the player can see the thick door or the player can see the heavy door, say "With both doors open, a breeze begins to blow through the smelly area.".
-When fresh breeze ends: remove the stench from play; if the player can see the thick door or the player can see the heavy door, say "The worst of rose stink has mostly gone, now."
+When fresh breeze ends: now the stench is nowhere; if the player can see the thick door or the player can see the heavy door, say "The worst of rose stink has mostly gone, now."

 [There are a variety of ways to close off part of a game's geography, and Bronze explores many of them: place a whole area behind a single locked or concealed door (as with the ivory door and the Lie Library area, or the trapdoor and the Press Room); make an area that can only be visited while the player is carrying some object (all the dark places, and particularly the haunted area, which requires both the candle and the shoes); or this approach, which is to have multiple entrances and require that the player visit all of them before being allowed in.